 {{ article.last_editor|default_if_none:"未知编辑者" }}

-Through this filter, you can control the output behavior of the template more finely, distinguishing between the two different situations of 'not set' and 'set but content is empty.'
+Through this filter, you can control the output behavior of the template more precisely, distinguishing between 'not set' and 'set but content is empty' two different situations.

-In simple terms,defaultThe filter acts like a lenient gatekeeper, providing a default value as long as the variable looks like it has 'nothing'.default_if_noneIt is a strict inspector, it only checks those that are indeed 'non-existent'.nilThe variable is taken out when it exists but the content is empty, and it stands by idly for those that exist but have no content.
+In simple terms,defaultThe filter acts like a lenient goalkeeper, as long as the variable looks like 'nothing', it passes on the default value.
+Anddefault_if_noneit is a strict inspector, it only checks for those that are truly 'non-existent'(nilOnly variables that are closed will be handled, for those that exist but are empty, it will stand aside.

-When to choosedefault?When you want to take out all non-meaningful values (includingnilWhen an empty string, 0, false, or an empty array/object are displayed, a default alternative is used.defaultThis is the most common requirement, which ensures that your page will not appear blank or erroneous due to missing data.
+When to choosedefault?When you want to handle all non-meaningful values (includingnilWhen a default alternative is displayed for empty strings, 0, false, empty arrays/object)defaultThis is the most common requirement, which can ensure that your page will not appear blank or erroneous due to missing data.
 For example